Rear Adm. David C. Barata

-Rear Admiral Callahan serves as the Commander of the Eighth Coast Guard District headquartered in New Orleans, and is responsible for U.S Coast Guard operations spanning 26 states, including the Gulf of Mexico coastline from Florida to Mexico, the adjacent offshore waters and outer continental shelf, as well as the inland waterways of the Mississippi, Ohio, Missouri, Illinois, and Tennessee River systems.
+Rear Admiral David Barata serves as the Commander, Eighth Coast Guard District and is responsible for Coast Guard operations spanning 26 states, including the Gulf of Mexico coastline from the Florida panhandle to the U.S. border with Mexico, the adjacent offshore waters and outer continental shelf, and the inland waterways of the Mississippi, Ohio, Missouri, Illinois and Tennessee River systems.

 His previous Flag assignment was as the Commander, Personnel Service Center, in Washington, DC.
 In this capacity, he was responsible for executing the Coast Guard’s human resource policies by recruiting, accessing, assigning, developing careers, maintaining well-being, compensating, separating and retiring the nearly 45,000 members of the active duty and reserve workforces.

 His previous staff assignments include Chief, Office of Budget and Programs (CG-82); Director of Inspections and Compliance (CG-5PC); Deputy Director, Marine Transportation Systems (CG-5PW); AC&I Budget Coordinator and Program Reviewer in the Office of Budget and Programs (CG-821); and Senior Marine Safety/Prevention Assignments Officer at CG Personnel Command (CGPC OPM-2).